 Reducing Use of Scarce Resources

-Rare earth elements are scarce resources that are necessary components of EV and hybrid electric vehicle (HEV) motors.
-Reducing their usage is important because of procurement challenges, as rare earth elements are unevenly distributed around the globe, and the shifting balance of supply and demand leads to price fluctuations.
+Rare earth elements are scarce resources that are necessary for electrification.
+Reducing their usage is important because rare earth elements are unevenly distributed around the globe, and the shifting balance of supply and demand leads to price fluctuations.